signed/talk-testcafe/selenoid/readme.md

 1. download the browser images you want to use.
 This has to be in sync with the images configured in `browsers.json`
    1. `docker pull selenoid/vnc:chrome_79.0`
    1. `docker pull selenoid/vnc:firefox_72.0`
+1. `yarn start` to run the web application
 1. `yarn testcafe:run:selenoid`

 # vnc